mluyo3414/katacoda-scenarios/installing-jenkins-using-helm/step2.md

 `helm install jenkins jenkins/jenkins -n jenkins --version 3.3.21 --set persistence.enabled=false --dry-run`{{execute}}

-Another option is to pass the `values.yaml` file with the options (preferred method as the file can be saved in version control).
-Go to the `values.yaml` file we exported in VSCode and only keep the option we want to change (**Yes, delete the rest** - Helm will only change the persistent option to false and deploy all the rest of **default** options):
+Another option is to pass the `values.yaml` file with the desired options (this is usually the preferred method as the file can be saved in version control).
+Go to the `values.yaml` file we created in VSCode, delete everything the persistence options we want to change (**Yes, delete the rest** - Helm will only change the persistent option to false and deploy all the rest of **default** options):

 ```
 persistence: